microsoft/unilm/textdiffuser-2/README.md

 ## :stopwatch: News

+- __[2023.12.26]__: Code, model, and demo for the text inpainting task are all released.
+Welcome to play with it at [link](https://huggingface.co/spaces/JingyeChen22/TextDiffuser-2-Text-Inpainting).

 - __[2023.12.12]__: The training and inference code for text-to-image is released.
 We provide the code for full-parameter training and lora training.

 - __[2023.12.10]__: The demo is released at [link](https://huggingface.co/spaces/JingyeChen22/TextDiffuser-2).